timescale/docs/self-hosted/upgrades/minor-upgrade.md

 import PlanMigrationPath from "versionContent/_partials/_migrate_self_postgres_plan_migration_path.mdx";
 import ImplementMigrationPath from "versionContent/_partials/_migrate_self_postgres_implement_migration_path.mdx";

-# Upgrade TimescaleDB to a minor version
+# Upgrade TimescaleDB to a new minor version

 A minor upgrade is when you update from TimescaleDB `<major version>.x`, to TimescaleDB `<major version>.y`.
 A major upgrade is when you update from TimescaleDB `X.<minor version>` to `Y.<minor version>`.